OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 #### Older Android versions

 For some applications that support older versions of Android (e.g.: only used versions lower than Android 7.0 (API level 24)), bundling an up-to-date library may be the only option.
-Conscrypt library is a good choice in this situation to keep the cryptography consistent accross the different API levels and avoid having to import [Bouncy Castle](https://www.bouncycastle.org/java.html "Bouncy Castle in Java") which is a heavier library.
+Conscrypt library is a good choice in this situation to keep the cryptography consistent across the different API levels and avoid having to import [Bouncy Castle](https://www.bouncycastle.org/java.html "Bouncy Castle in Java") which is a heavier library.

-[Conscrypt for Android](https://github.com/google/conscrypt#android "Conscrypt - A Java Security Provider") can be import this way:
+[Conscrypt for Android](https://github.com/google/conscrypt#android "Conscrypt - A Java Security Provider") can be imported this way:

 ```groovy
 dependencies {
   implementation 'org.conscrypt:conscrypt-android:last_version'
 }
 ```

 Next, the provider must be registered by calling:

 ```kotlin
 Security.addProvider(Conscrypt.newProvider())
 ```